specs-feup/flow/README.md

 # flow

-It's primary purpose is control-flow, data-flow, static-call, and other graphs for [lara](https://github.com/specs-feup/lara-framework).
+The primary purpose of this library is control-flow, data-flow, static-call, and other graphs for [lara](https://github.com/specs-feup/lara-framework).
 As it does not actually depend on lara, it can also be used simply as a cytoscape abstraction for other graph purposes with increased type safety and structure.

 ## Guides and documentation